Unity-Technologies/unity-cache-server/README.md

 The stream player can read a recorded client session(s) at `<filePath>`, optionally print the protocol stream to the console, and optionally send the protocol stream to a remote server at `[ServerAddress]` for e.g. performance load testing.

+#### Notes

+* If `<filePath>` is a directory, all files within the directory (recursively) will be read and played back.
+Some rudimentary validation is done on each file to detect whether or not it is a valid client session stream.
+* If `[ServerAddress]` is omitted, data will be sent to a temporary "no-op" TCP server.
+This is useful if you are only concerned with reading the debug protocol stream with the `-d` option.

 ## Contributors
 Contributions are welcome!
 Before submitting pull requests please note the Submission of Contributions section of the Apache 2.0 license.